paulaked/Data31StarWarsProject/README.md

 - The gitignore should catch most unnecessary project files, but do pay attention to what you are adding to the repo.
 - Replace this README with an appropriate README for your project (including a link to your job board).

+- Naming convention:
-- Naming convention used for the database of this project is 'starwars31'.
+	- for the database of this project is 'starwars31'.
 This is 		the default database this project will interact with.

+	- When testing to check the collection created:
+		Let localField:"pilots" instead of localField:"pilot"
+		in db.starships.aggregate function for '$lookup'.

 ## Trello job board: